 The Manor: Our full report

-We also really liked the Afro-European architecture of The Manor which is quite unlike any of the other plantation-style lodges in Tanzania.
-The mix of natural tones, classic furniture, polished wooden floors and traditional architecture results in a smart colonial style that works really well.
+The Manor is a graceful, peaceful and charming lodge with friendly and very professional staff, at a high price tag.
+This is a luxurious base for exploring the Ngorongoro Crater, and perhaps Lake Manyara – with one suite of rooms which is particularly family-friendly.
+We really liked the Afro-European architecture of The Manor, which is unlike any of the other plantation-style lodges in Tanzania.
+The mix of natural tones, classic furniture, polished wooden floors and traditional architecture – not to mention touches like the butler service per five guests, complimentary sherry in every room and a bubble bath awaiting you on your return from the crater – results in a smart colonial style that works well.

 Food & drink

 - When we last visited The Manor in February 2018, we did not stay to eat.
 However, we had a look at the menus for the day and this is what guests would have had:

 A special breakfast menu included pancakes, toasted brioche, a selection of omelettes, a full English breakfast with all the trimmings, French toast or a ploughman's platter with a selection of cheeses, cold meats and pickles.
 There was also the option of homemade muesli, cereals, fruit and various breads.
 There's a fine conservatory off the dining room which makes a perfect breakfast venue.

 If you're in the lodge for lunch you'll find it's an à la carte menu available from 11.30am, that changes daily.
 On our visit the menu offered salads, pasta dishes, a tortilla wrap, a vegetarian dish, beef burger, fish cakes or sirloin steak.
 Desserts included fresh-fruit salad, or apple-and-banana pie topped with home-made ice cream.
 Lunch could be served in the dining room, on the patio, or by the pool.